jadejak4/FM-Java-codes/README.md

 # FM-Java-codes
-This is meant to contain all the basic java codes that were writtem based on the basic Java problems given to us.
+#####These are the solutions to the basic Java programs given with the intent of making the juniors familiar with the language.